 When your jewelry is not being worn, store it in a jewelry box to keep it from becoming dusty, damaged or lost.

 Metals do develop a darker patina over time.
 But you can minimize the tarnishing of sterling silver by wearing it; silver loves being next to your skin!
-Between wearings, store your sterling silver, copper and brass in closed zipper bags.
+Between wearings, store your sterling silver, gold, copper and brass in closed zipper bags.
 For the best of both worlds, store your pieces in a jewelry box or travel roll with an anti-tarnish lining!
 (Check out QVC or HSN to find anti-tarnish jewelry storage options.)

 The easiest way to keep your sterling silver and copper wire pieces clean and shiny is to polish them regularly with a jewelry polishing cloth, such as the popular Sunshine polishing cloth or, my favorite (especially for Argentium sterling), Goddard's Silver Polishing Cloth.
 (Gold can be polished, also, to remove dirt and residues, but it doesn’t oxidize and change color like sterling and copper do.)

 Most of my wire-wrapped jewelry can also be safely cleaned with a little bit of mild dish soap or baby shampoo and lukewarm water, if needed.
 Do not use toothpaste, which is too harsh and abrasive.
-If your piece needs a deeper cleaning than a swish in soapy water can provide, try a clean, very soft toothbrush used v-e-r-y gently with the soap and water to help remove dust, dirt, body oils and lotion residues.
+If your piece needs a deeper cleaning than a swish in soapy water can provide, try a clean, VERY soft toothbrush used v-e-r-y gently with the soap and water to help remove dust, dirt, body oils and lotion residues.
 Be careful not to damage the delicate wire work.
 Please note that brushing or rubbing deep in the grooves of the piece can remove antiquing treatments I have added!

 Beads and most gemstones can be wiped with a soft, damp cloth, except for stones such as jasper, for example, which should not get wet or the finish may be damaged.
 If it looks like the color of the gemstones you are cleaning is coming off, they may be dyed, so clean those pieces with a dry cloth.
 Start by testing one bead with a tiny bit of water to be sure your beads are colorfast.
 Soft gemstones and materials that must be carefully handled include things like opals, turquoise, amber, coral, malachite, lapis lazuli, onyx, jade, emeralds, pearls and seashells.
 Also, do not get resin photo pendants, organza ribbon or satin pendant cords wet!

 For heavily tarnished sterling silver or copper pieces that contain metal only and no beads, soak the piece in one cup of vinegar or lemon juice to which a tablespoon of salt has been added.
 Rinse very thoroughly in water with baking soda added to neutralize the acidic action of the vinegar or lemon, then rinse again, very thoroughly, in clean water and dry.
 Keep in mind that this process may remove antiquing treatments that have been used to add depth and dimension.
-To clean antiqued pieces, just swish your piece for a few seconds to brighten the high points of the piece without removing the treatment or simply polish them with a cloth.
+To clean antiqued pieces without removing the darkening treatment, just swish your piece for a few seconds to brighten the high points of the piece without removing the treatment or simply polish them with a cloth.
 Be careful not to rub the antiquing out of the recesses of the piece.